BJCaasenbrood/SorotokiCode/docs/index.md

 [Sorobots v1.0 (Soft robot STL)](#){ .md-button .md-button--secondary .center}
 [:fontawesome-brands-discord:](https://discord.gg/tXtSMZPM){ .md-button .md-button--secondary .center}

+!!! warning "Github page is still under construction.
+Not all documentation is present at the this stage of development."

 ## About Sorotoki
 Sorotoki is an open-source MATLAB toolkit for soft robotics that includes an array of tools for design, modeling, and control.
 Due to its scientific diversity, it can be challenging for new researchers to quickly familiarize themselves with multiple scientific areas.
 With the aim to lower this threshold, Sorotoki aims to incorporate multiple layers of soft robotics research into one compact toolkit.
 Examples include: continuum mechanics, dynamic systems and control theory, topology optimization, computer graphics, and much more to come!
 The combination provides a highly flexible programming environment and will hopefully aid the development of novel soft robotic research.

 ## What can Sorotoki do?
 Sorotoki started out small, but at its current state, it contains a vast collection of functionalities -- tailored towards many aspects of soft robotics.
-Suppose, for example, you are inspired by the multi-gait soft crawler developed by Shepard et al.[^1] -- <a href="https://www.youtube.com/watch?v=lUyuBOtsDu4">see video</a>.
-Can we model such a system easily?
+For example, suppose you are inspired by the multi-gait soft crawler developed by Shepard et al.[^1] -- <a href="https://www.youtube.com/watch?v=lUyuBOtsDu4">See video</a>.
+Or you want to simulate the incredibly dexterous soft gripper developed by Suzumori et al.[^2] -- <a href="https://www.youtube.com/watch?v=kHGLYRUKWeM&t=100s">See video</a>.
+Can we model such systems easily?
 Well....
 Short answer: **no**.
 As matter of fact, simplifying the (infinite-dimensional) dynamics of soft robots is no easy feat.
 It has been an active topic of research for the better part of the last two decades.
+Ironically, studying *"soft"* robotics is incredibly *"hard"*.

+Sorotoki, however, can simplify the process of design, modeling and control for soft robots.
+Our aim is to make research into soft robotics more accessable by dividing the problem into smaller, more manageable steps.
+Multi-physics solvers are included into Sorotoki and can accesses with minimal programming complexity.

 <video width="800" height="310" autoplay controls loop>
 <source src="./assets/fem_crawler.mp4" type="video/mp4">